Selling your property privately can be a very challenging but hugely rewarding experience.

 When negotiating an offer, it’s important to decide what you’re willing to accept and focus on not going below that figure.
 You may need to accept a certain amount in order to afford your ongoing purchase.

-When an offer is made on your property, you should consider the position of the buyers and ensure everyone involved is able to work to the same deadlines and time frames.
+When an offer is made on your property, consider the position of the buyers and make sure that everyone involved is able to work to the same deadlines and timescales.

 - Are they first time buyers or are they involved in a chain?